- Written by Dr.Mehmet Demircioglu

 Sneezing can also make you touch the scalp before you think.
 Keep tissues nearby, wash your hands before touching around the head, and avoid wiping sweat or mucus upward toward the grafts.
 Small habits matter most in the first week.

-Can flu or COVID cause shedding after surgery?
+Flu or COVID can trigger shedding after surgery

 A strong illness with fever can trigger temporary shedding, but that shedding usually affects native hair more than transplanted grafts.
 The timing often confuses people because shedding from illness can appear 2 to 4 months later, long after the fever has passed.